ashaw0192/diary-multi-class-program/recipe/diary_multi_class_program_recipe.md

 #__Integration tests___

-#1 - adds a diary entry created by to_do.list class
+#1 - adds a diary entry created by diary entry class

 diary = Diary.new
 diary_entry = DiaryEntry.new("today I wrote some code")